Embrace FARM held its 11th Annual Ecumenical Remembrance Service in in Abbeyleix, Co. Laois at the weekend

 Advertisement

 Over the past ten years, the service has become a pinnacle event in the farming community.
-It acknowledges the suffering of those who have survived farm accidents and provides a place for farm families to remember loved ones who have died suddenly.
+It acknowledges the suffering of those who have survived farm accidents and provides a place for farm families to remember loved ones.

 Norma Rohan, Co-Founder of Embrace FARM, commented on the importance of the service: “Our community has faced unimaginable loss, and our Remembrance Service offers a shared space for people who have had a similar experience to gather together to remember and heal.
 Each name read aloud represents a cherished life and a family forever changed.
 Our commitment is to ensure that no one walks this path alone.